This issue brief was updated on November 19, 2020

 The world is facing unprecedented health and economic crises that require a global solution.
-Governments have locked down their economies to contain the mounting death toll from the COVID-19 pandemic.
+Governments have again locked down their economies to contain the mounting death toll from the second wave of the COVID-19 pandemic.
 With this response well underway, now is the time to move into a recovery effort.
 This will require a coordinated response to the health emergency and a global growth plan that is based on synchronized monetary, fiscal, and debt relief policies.
 Failure to act will risk a substantial shock to the postwar order established by the United States and its allies more than seventy years ago.

 The most effective global forum for coordinating this recovery effort is the Group of 20 (G20), which led the way out of the global financial crisis (GFC) in 2009, the closest parallel we have to the current catastrophe.
 Eleven years ago, world leaders used the G20 meeting in London as the forum to deliver a unified response and a massive fiscal stimulus that helped stem economic free fall and prevented the recession from becoming a second Great Depression.